bill-hkc/kaggle-Titanic/predict.md

 ## Warning: invalid factor level, NA generated
 ```
 ## Random forest model
 First we use random forest as the classifier and use all remaining (non-removed) features for model training.
+The kaggle public score is 0.76555.
+The random forest model also calculates variable importance shown in the figure.

 ```r
 seed = 123